dmcpatrimonio/neoarabe/ijia-abstract.md

 description: >-

 csl: chicago-fullnote-bibliography-with-ibid.csl
+lang: en-GB
 suppress-bibliography: true
 ---

 Scholarly and public interest in the legacies of Islamic rule over the territory that is present-day Portugal has surged since the 1990s.
-The physical, cultural, and political evidence of Islamic presence in the westernmost fringes of the Iberian peninsula, long discounted as inconsequential with respect either to later Portuguese history or to the wider context of al-Andalus [@romero:1906patria], have been cast increasing light.
-Such major achievements as the research carried out by urban archaeologists [@costa:@2015arquitetura], the recovery of Sephardic sites of memory [@barros:2019judeus; @prata:2017heranca], and the study of the Arab housing compounds on the sites of later medieval castles [@inacio:2009ensaio], sparked a golden age of medieval Islamic
+The physical, cultural, and political evidence of Islamic presence in the westernmost fringes of the Iberian peninsula, long discounted as a mere 'perturbation' [@romero:1906patria, 449] with respect either to later Portuguese history or to the wider context of al-Andalus, have been cast increasing light.
+Such major achievements as the research carried out by urban archaeologists [@costa:2015mertola], the recovery of Sephardic sites of memory [@barros:2019judeus; @prata:2017heranca], and the study of the Arab housing compounds on the sites of later medieval castles [@inacio:2009ensaio], sparked a golden age of medieval Islamic